saeednj/blog/_posts/2019-01-12-a-programming-puzzle.md

 ## Other solutions

-After I released the challenge, I realized that the property of being Good, Bad or Ugly is computed for each number independent of other numbers.
-Which calls for an embarassingly parallel computation.
+After I released the challenge, I realized that for each number, the property of being Good, Bad or Ugly is computed independent of other numbers.
+Which calls for an embarrassingly parallel computation.
 I did a quick parallelization with OpenMP, without optimizing any of the functions, and only doing the digit sum of `P` inline:

 ```c